fusion-energy/cad_to_dagmc/README.md

 # Install using Mamba and pip

-This example assumes you have installed the Miniforge option or separately installed Mamba with ```conda install -c conda-forge mamba -y```
+This example assumes you have installed the Miniforge option or separately have installed Mamba with ```conda install -c conda-forge mamba -y```

-Create a new conda environment, I've chosen Python 3.10 here but new versions are also supported.
+Create a new conda environment, I've chosen Python 3.10 here but newer versions are also supported.
 ```bash
 mamba create --name new_env python=3.10 -y